 2. Everyone’s got a blind spot

 As motorcyclists we never perform blind lane changes… right?
 Unfortunately we can’t say the same about every driver.
 The reasons for our own diligence should clue us in to why we should never spend too much time in their blind spots.
 It’s all too easy to be caught off guard, especially cruising for long stretches on the highway, realizing too late that we’ve spent the entire time smack dab in that pick up trucks big-ole blind spot.
 Do what you can to avoid this scenario, even if it means changing lanes or backing off.

 Sometimes they just can’t see you.
 We’ve all heard the horror stories about drivers making quick left turns in front of riders with tragic results.
 We now have good evidence that demonstrates the steps we can take to help increase how visible we are to drivers when approaching from perpendicular angles.
 When approaching a turning vehicle, a slight deviation out of a straight-line path can help to break the camouflaging effect that motorcycles are prone to.
 A telltale visual clue involves looking for background movement against the vehicle you are approaching.
 If you can’t see the background moving as you approach, there’s a distinct possibility that the driver can’t see you.
 Learn more about motion camouflage by viewing this Youtube Video.

-A national, not for profit motorcycle licensing and skills development school, the Rider Training Institute has built its reputation on promoting paths towards long term, safe and enjoyable motorcycling for riders from all walks of life.
+A national, not-for-profit motorcycle licensing and skills development school, the Rider Training Institute has built its reputation on promoting paths toward long-term, safe and enjoyable motorcycling for riders from all walks of life.